sanaraya/devops-hol/Hands-on lab/Integrate-github.md

     ![](https://www.azuredevopslabs.com/labs/azuredevops/github-integration/images/006.png)

 10. If you have multiple **GitHub** accounts, select the one you forked the calculator to from the **Switch billing account** dropdown.

     ![](https://www.azuredevopslabs.com/labs/azuredevops/github-integration/images/007.png)

-11. Click **Complete order and begin installation**.
+11. Click **Complete order and begin installation**

     ![](https://www.azuredevopslabs.com/labs/azuredevops/github-integration/images/008.png)

 12. You have the option to specify repositories to include, but for the purposes of this lab, just include all of them.
 Note that Azure DevOps requires the listed set of permissions to fulfill its services.
 Click **Install**.

     ![](https://www.azuredevopslabs.com/labs/azuredevops/github-integration/images/009.png)

 13. You may be prompted to confirm your GitHub password to continue.

 14. You may be prompted to log in to your Microsoft account.
 Make sure you’re logged into the one associated with your Azure DevOps account.

 ### Task 2: Configuring your Azure Pipelines project